UCSB-AMPLab/telar/README.md

 3. **Create an object_id** - Choose a simple ID for this object (e.g., `museum-textile-001`)
 4. **Save for next step** - You'll add this URL to the `iiif_manifest` column in objects.csv in Step 3

 **Note:** Both options work equally well.
-You can even mix both approaches in the same exhibition.
+You can even mix both approaches in the same narrative.

 #### Step 2: Write Your Narrative Text